-One complete set of TWENTYEIGHT FINGERS is being auctioned in London on Wednesday 13th November 2013 by Freedom from Torture at Drawing the Line Under Torture.
+One of the editions of Twentyeight Fingers was auctioned in London on Wednesday 13th November 2013 by Freedom from Torture.
+The following charities have benefited from the project:

 Freedom from Torture